kalyaninamuduri/aaz/Commands/workloads/sap-database-instance/_start.md

 #### examples

-- Start Database instance of the SAP system: Currently start action is supported for SAP HANA Database only
+- Start Database instance of the SAP system.
+Currently start action is supported for SAP HANA Database only
     ```bash
         workloads sap-database-instance start --sap-virtual-instance-name <VIS Name> -g <Resource-group-name> -n <ResourceName>
     ```

-- Start Database instance of the SAP system using the Azure resource ID of the instance: Currently start action is supported for SAP HANA Database only
+- Start Database instance of the SAP system using the Azure resource ID of the instance.
+Currently start action is supported for SAP HANA Database only
     ```bash
         workloads sap-database-instance start --id <ResourceID>
     ```